SoyedTuhinAhmed/NeuroScrub/README.md

 ## Citation
 If you use NeuroScrub in a scientific publication, we would appreciate references to the following paper:

-**NeuroScrub: Mitigating Retention Failures Using Approximate Scrubbing in Neuromorphic Fabric Based on Resistive Memories**
+**NeuroScrub: Mitigating Retention Failures Using Approximate Scrubbing in Neuromorphic Fabric Based on Resistive Memories, ETS 2021**

 Biblatex entry:
 ``` @inproceedings{ahmed2021neuroscrub,